sul-dlss/infrastructure-team/sdr/index.md

 ### h2
 Stanford affiliated users can self deposit.
 The previous iteration of this software was called "Hydrus", the newest version is "h2".

+### dor-indexing-app
+Creates a solr representation of the objects and writes it to Solr.
+This solr index is used for Argo and for dor-services-app since the Fedora 3 repository has no query capabilities.

 ### Pre-assembly
 ### preservation
 ### robots